 Integrated, multiplatform software for flexible control and one-click recording.

 PreSonus StudioLive RML-series mixers are tightly integrated with an entire suite of state-of-the-art software.
 Mix wirelessly or over a wired network from anywhere using UC Surface touch-control software for Mac, Windows, and iPad®.
 Remote control the mixer’s recallable XMAX preamps and Fat Channel processing with Studio One® Artist for low-latency recording with effects.
-Musicians control their monitor mixes onstage with QMix™-AI for iPhone®/iPod® touch.
+Musicians control their monitor mixes onstage with QMix®-UC for iPhone®/iPod® touch and Android™ devices.
 Completely automate virtual soundchecks and record shows at up to 96 kHz with Capture™.
 Tune your system to the room and watch for problems in your mix with UC Surface’s integrated Smaart® wizards, RTA, and spectrograph.
 Save mixer scenes with your live recordings in Capture and edit both in Studio One Artist.
 StudioLive RML-series mixers and software work together to form a cohesive ecosystem that helps you achieve your creative vision.

 Recording is in StudioLive AI’s DNA.